Cameron Tringale

 Cameron Joseph Tringale (born August 24, 1987) is an American professional golfer.
 Born in Mission Viejo, California, Tringale was a three-time NCAA All-American at Georgia Tech.
 He was a member of the PGA Tour from 2010 until 2022, when he resigned his membership and joined LIV Golf.

 Amateur career

 After graduating from Mission Viejo High School in 2005, Tringale attended Georgia Tech and won the Atlantic Coast Conference championship as a freshman.
-He played in the 2007 U.S. Amateur Championship, where he lost his first round match.
+He played in the 2007 U.S. Amateur, where he lost his first round match.
 He qualified again in 2009 and reached the third round.
 Tringale was a three-time NCAA All-American, earning second-team honors in 2006 and 2007, and making the first team in 2009 as a senior.
 He qualified for the 2009 U.S. Open but missed the cut, and he represented the U.S. that year as a member of the Palmer Cup and Walker Cup teams.